ezsystems/commerce-documentation/docs/api/field_type_reference/varianttype.md

 ```

-Depending on the variant type a edit form is generated:
+Depending on the variant type, different edit forms are generated:

 ![](../img/additional_ez_fieldtypes_13.png)

-The data is stored in a JSON format:
+The data is stored in JSON format:

 ``` json
 [